jaspector

 Construction, enlargement, alteration, demolition, or change of occupancy of any building within Fillmore City limits.

-Typical processing time is Not publicly stated on indexed city pages; contact the city office..
+Building permit processing times in Fillmore, UT typically run Not publicly stated on indexed city pages; contact the city office..
+Timelines can vary based on project complexity and current department workload.

+Not all construction work requires a permit in Fillmore, UT.
 The following work is generally exempt: One-story detached accessory structures used as tool and storage sheds, playhouses, and similar structures, provided the floor area does not exceed 200 square feet; Fences not over 7 feet high; Retaining walls not over 4 feet in height measured from the bottom of the footing, not supporting surcharge; Ordinary repairs, including replacement of existing fixtures; Painting, papering, tiling, carpeting, cabinets, countertops, and similar finish work; Prefabricated swimming pools less than 24 inches deep; Roof replacement by a licensed contractor or homeowner (new shingles placed over old shingles) is listed in the Fillmore fee schedule at $20.00, indicating a permit is required for this work in Fillmore.
 Note: No Fillmore City-specific exemption page was located.
 Exemptions default to Utah-adopted IRC Section R105.2 and IBC Section 105.2 standards.
 Verify with the Fillmore City office before treating any work as exempt.
+When in doubt, confirm with the local building department before starting work.